 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

-Notes to and forming part of the Consolidated Financial Statements For the year ended 28 February 2021 c) Use of estimates (Cont'd)
+Notes to and forming part of the Consolidated Financial Statements For the year ended 28 February 2022 b) Critical estimates and judgments (Cont'd)